A programme about space, sound and artistic attitude – with four very different perspectives on composing today.

 Mario Davidovsky is one of the great figures of American New Music – but has hardly been played in Europe.
 As a pioneer of electronic music, he was already working at the “Columbia-Princeton Electronic Music Center” in 1960.
 His work includes by far not only electronic music.
 His most famous works, the “Synchronisms”, a series of over a dozen works written over a period of more than 40 years, have influenced generations of composers.
 In combining “classical” instruments with pre-produced electronic sounds, Davidovsky, unlike many other composers of this genre, is not interested in special “sound effects” in any way, but rather seeks a fusion of instrumental sound with electronics, resulting in both continuity and intrinsic musical expression.
 The earliest “Synchronisms” date from a time when today’s sound technology was still in its infancy, but they are nevertheless masterpieces without equal; the long time span in which the “Synchronisms” were created also documents the technical progress in this field over the time.
 In addition to a large number of awards for his work, Mario Davidovsky received the Pulitzer Prize in 1971 explicitly for his work “Synchronisms No. 6”.

-Since the concerts had to be cancelled due to the pandemic, the EPhB decided to do a combined audio and video production.
-Bandcamp
+Since the concerts had to be cancelled due to the Covid crisis, the EPhB decided to do a combined audio and video production.

 The compositional work by Greek composer Iannis Xenakis is an important pillar for the music of the 20th/21st century and has its permanent place in our programs.
 The duo “Oophaa” Xenakis dedicated to harpsichordist Elisabeth Chojnacka and percussionist Sylvio Gualda, who premiered the work in 1989.
 Xenakis wrote a harpsichord part that is playable for two human hands only by octaving individual notes.
 The work receives its posthumous premiere in this concert in a version for two specially retuned harpsichords what makes the original form possible to play.